ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 incorporating tests into your CI so you know they pass in a newly checked-out repository on another computer.

-The below shows an example of runnitg the tests of a Python project:
+The below shows an example of running the tests of a Python project:

 ```yaml
 on: